 Aggressively paddling around other surfers to place yourself in priory is a frowned-upon practice.
 Keep your position in the lineup, but don't snake around other surfers just to give yourself the right of way.

 As you learn how to surf for beginners, remember just that: you are a beginner!
 Don't try and surf waves out of your skill range, both for your own and others' safety.
 Riding small waves of less consequence is always a better answer of how to start surfing anyway, as this is the best practice for mastering the basics.

 See some trash?
 Pick it up!
 And don't even think about littering.

 The first step in learning how to surf is to choose a surfboard that is ideal for your beginner surfing level.
-A majority of surfing journeys begin on a longboard, most commonly a soft top, and this is an excellent place to start as soft tops considerably lower intimidation levels.
+A majority of surfing journeys begin on a longboard, most commonly a soft top, also known as a foam surfboard, and this is an excellent place to start as these boards considerably lower intimidation levels.